 Authorities Say Movie Starlet Was Really Flimflam Man

 MOBILE, Ala.
-(AP) _ Hollywood starlet Angela Renne Hendley traveled through Alabama in style, hiring limousines and a valet and ordering flowers for her hotel room.
+(AP) _ Hollywood starlet Angela Renne Hendley traveled through Alabama in style, renting cars, hiring a valet and ordering flowers for her hotel room.

-But after the bills went upaid, police arrived.
-They say they discovered that Hendley was no star, and no lady either.
+But when the car service, the valet and the others went unpaid, the police arrived.
+They say they discovered that Hendley was not only not a star, he was no lady either.
 They arrested Mark Hendley on theft charges involving more than $1,700.

 ″I was the one that called the police,″ Johanna Petty, who operates a local van service, said Thursday. ″To let them know he was not a girl.″

-Hendley, 28, appeared in court Wednesday wearing makeup and his hair in a ponytail.
-He pleaded innocent to theft of service charges pressed by Petty, a photographer, a hotel and a florist.
+The 28-year-old Hendley appeared in court Wednesday wearing makeup and his hair in a ponytail.
+He pleaded innocent to theft of service charges pressed by a local photographer, a van service, a hotel and a florist.

 He has been jailed since his June 6 arrest, unable to post $4,500 bond.
-If convicted of all charges, he could face at least 10 years in prison.
+If convicted of all charges, he could face 10 or more years in prison.

-He also faces a theft of service charge involving a valet in Selma, and a private investigator hired by Warner Brothers has inquired about his case, police said.
+He also faces a theft of service charge involving a valet in Selma, and a private investigator hired by Warner Brothers has inquired about his case.
 The investigator, Bill Patterson, declined to discuss the studio’s interest in Hendley.

 Assistant District Attorney Christ Coumanis said the FBI identified Hendley through fingerprints.
-Coumanis said authorities believe Hendley may be from Detroit.
+Coumanis said authorities believe Hendley may be from Detroit, but aren’t sure.

-Mrs. Petty said she got involved when a man who called and told her he was movie star Angela Renne Hendley’s producer asked her to send a van to take Hendley from a bar to a hotel.
-Authorities say the caller was Hendley.
+Mrs. Petty said she got involved with Hendley when a man who called and told her he was movie star Angela Renne Hendley’s producer asked her to send a van to take Hendley from a local bar to a hotel.
+Authorities say the man on the phone was really Hendley.